-POLICY 4.17 CLERICAL ASSISTANCE FOR PROFESSIONAL ORGANIZATIONS organization provided the work is reasonable in terms of its scope and does not interfere with Parkland work.
+POLICY 4.17 CLERICAL ASSISTANCE FOR PROFESSIONAL ORGANIZATIONS

+Members of the staff may assist faculty/administrators with clerical work arising from membership in a professional organization provided the work is reasonable in terms of its scope and does not interfere with Parkland work.
 Reimbursement of any expenses incurred during the course of this work is to be brought to the attention of the employee's supervisor.